 Health Score.
 An overall measure of how independently your business operates today, scored 0–100 across six business functions.
 You see exactly where concentration is highest.

 Dependency breakdown.
 Where decisions stall, where relationships are concentrated, where knowledge hasn't been captured.
-Mapped to specific functions so you know which area to fix first.
+Mapped to specific functions so you know which area to address first.

 Valuation impact estimate.
 What this dependency level typically costs in exit scenarios.
 Not precise to the pound, but directionally useful.
-The 15–25% discount range is research-backed.
+The 10–25% discount range is well-documented in valuation practice.

 Transfer priorities.
 Which dependencies to address first, based on enterprise value impact and practical difficulty.
 Not a generic "delegate more" list.
 Specific actions ranked by your scores.